LVMH Moët Hennessy - Louis Vuitton, Société Européenne (MC) Stock Analysis

 Bear case

-• Luxury goods demand is cyclical and highly sensitive to consumer confidence, wealth effects, and economic recessions, particularly in key markets like China.
+• Luxury goods demand is highly cyclical and sensitive to consumer confidence, currency fluctuations, and discretionary spending patterns, particularly in key markets like China and the United States.

 MC valuation & financial health